DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTabs/1 Configuration/selectionMode.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget enables an end-user to select only a single item or multiple items.
+Specifies whether the UI component enables an end-user to select only a single item or multiple items.

 ---
 #include common-ref-enum with {